Your Child’s Future Is Bright

 - Slit Exam: This exam allows us to examine your child’s cornea, iris, lens, retina, and optic nerve and look for signs of eye disease.

-How Often Should My Child Have Their Eyes Examined?
+How Often Should My Child Have an Eye Exam?

 The American Optometric Association recommends that children undergo their first eye exam between the ages of 6 and 12 months old, then visit their optometrist a second time between the ages of 3 and 5.
 Children should undergo annual eye exams once they begin school.